- 1 Secret Ingredient

-If its cold coffee then it has to be strong, frothy, creamy.
+Yes, if it's cold coffee then it has to be thick, strong, frothy, creamy.
 And then I can have it anytime, anywhere.
 I am a coffee lover and my coffee has to have these attributes.

 I just can't have coffee mixed in milk without any froth.
 In winters it is hot coffee and summers are for cold coffee/mango shake.
 If you are regular on my blog then you must have seen my easy cappuccino recipe without a coffee maker or beating for hours.
 Like hot coffee, even my cold coffee's recipe is pretty simple.